Subfamily Heliconiinae.: A largely pantropical group, with one of the five tribes found in the Holarctic Region.

 Genus Meza

-An Afrotropical genus containing ten species, three within Uganda and one recorded from Semuliki: Meza cybeutes.
-Four species have been recorded from the DRC Ituri Forest and Semliki Valley, including the three recorded from Uganda and along with M. cybeutes are M. meza and M. indusiata.
-The species M. mabillei is found in the DRC Ituri Forest but not yet recorded in Uganda.
+An Afrotropical genus containing ten species, four within Uganda and one recorded from Semuliki: Meza cybeutes.
+Four species have been recorded from the DRC Ituri Forest and DRC Semliki Valley, including all four recorded from Uganda: M. cybeutes, M. meza, M. indusiata and M. mabillei.

 Meza cybeutes (waiting on field image)